Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Experiments

 \section{Experiments}

-To assess the effectiveness of ChannelTokenFormer under the newly proposed problem settings, we conduct extensive experiments on three multivariate time series benchmark datasets that we modify to reflect practical conditions, and on one real-world dataset from the LNG cargo handling system of an LNG carrier.
+To assess the effectiveness of ChannelTokenFormer (CTF) under our proposed problem settings, we conduct extensive experiments on four widely used multivariate time series benchmarks adapted to practical conditions, and on two real-world datasets from air monitoring and the LNG cargo handling system.
+Additional results under conventional settings are provided in Appendix~\ref{d:convsetting}.